Knowledge and Insights

 Mercadien is available to your institution to help:

-• support your current independent loan review plan;
+• Support your current independent loan review plan;

-• develop credit risk management evaluations;
+• Develop credit risk management evaluations;

-• validate the accuracy of your allowance for loan and lease losses; or
+• Validate the accuracy of your allowance for loan and lease losses; or

-• brainstorm to improve your credit risk management process.
+• Brainstorm to improve your credit risk management process.